Michele971/hypfs/SmartContract_UI/test-suite/README.md

 ## This script must be run on ETHEREUM testnet

-### You have to run the project on Ethereum Consensus Network

-### The final version of smart contract will not contains the location for privacy reasons.
-Instead hash of the proof and signed hash of the proof will be inserted by the provers

 ### Info

 Example of Smart contract association with location and prover: